BPD and Borderline Processes

 ‘Although borderline and antisocial personality disorders are both associated with significant morbidity and increased mortality, the care people receive is often fragmented.
 Borderline and antisocial personality disorders are frequently misdiagnosed because of comorbid conditions, and people are often prescribed medication or therapies that are unsuitable for them.
 Sometimes they are excluded from health or social care services because of their diagnosis or their behaviour.
 This may be because staff lack the confidence and skills to deal with these conditions or have negative attitudes towards people with borderline or antisocial personality disorder.
 Some topic experts and people with personality disorder feel that the stigma attached to borderline and antisocial personality disorders still prevails even within mental health services.’

 I offer support and therapeutic interventions that can help you.
 Consider this as a dialectic ‘ I can help you ‘ and ‘ I can’t help you’ the reality is somewhere between those two positions.
-This is not a problem for short-term therapy and you will need additional support outside of the therapy sessions.
+This is not a problem for short-term therapy, however, I can work with you on building additional support outside of the therapy sessions.
 Contact